htwebhost/jitsirancher/README.md

 7. Now all you should have to do is create an A record in DNS to point your domain or subdomain to the load balancers ip address.
 Access your jitsi instance at EX: https://sub1.yourdomain.com

-If anyone wants to help with this project or knows of a better way to expand it to be more HA I am would be greatful for your input.
+If anyone wants to help with this project or knows of a better way to expand it to be more HA I would be greatful for your input.